I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 Blending Horror and Comedy

-The tone of these films is very useful to a first time viewer as well.
+The tone of these films is a mixture of funny and scary, and the humor can help to slice the tension, particularly to somebody new to slasher films.
 Aside from learning to stomach large amounts of blood and guts, possibly for the first time, a new viewer (especially younger viewer) must deal with a very frightening and tragic tone, aided by a very somber score with a great deal of focus put on the main characters to allow the audiences to connect with them and ensure that they will root for them to live.
-The intensity tightens more and more in each film.
+The intensity tightens more and more with each film.

 The movies successfully offset this heavy tone by throwing in bits of humor, even at the most tense, climactic moments.
 There are comic relief characters (hitting their jokes at just the right time), some slapstick humor (such as the killer getting knocked to the ground with a punch or a kick), or a spoof remark at the film industry (example: When Randy in Scream 2 is asked by the killer, “What’s your favorite scary movie?”
 He wryly answers, “Showgirls”).
 The movies take themselves seriously but not too seriously, helping audiences through the tough moments by interlacing them with tension-releasing humor.